ApolloTang/mynote--misc/contents/dev-1/python/python--package-manager/pipenv/introducing-pipenv-to-a-js-developer.md

 $ pipenv --rm
 ```

-Then reinstall again with `pipenv install` to regenerate the `.venv/` folder:
+Then reinstall again with `pipenv install` to regenerate the `.venv/` folder.

+Update: just discover there is a discussion on this matter on github issue [here](https://github.com/pypa/pipenv/issues/796).

 ## Working with pipenv, an example: